 Coloring – optional (use a water based coloring like this one)

-In a bowl mix together the bubble bath, essential oils and coloring (if you want uniform color or leave it until later for a marble effect).
+In a bowl mix together the bubble bath, essential oils and add the food coloring (if you want uniform color or leave it until later for a marble effect).
 Melt the coconut oil in the microwave if it’s solid, then add that to the bowl.

 Finally, add the corn starch.
 Start with 1/2 cup and mix it in, if it doesn’t pull together add another 1/4 cup of corn starch and continue mixing.
 As you mix it will pull together into a nice, solid ball.
 Start kneading with your hands to really mix it all in.
 This is a great activity for the kids to do.